DanielleMStevens/Mining_Known_MAMPs/Methods.md

 ### 3. Run all genomes against blast database

-We can then go through each protein fasta file and pull out the peptide from the annotation.
+We can then go through each protein fasta file and pull out the possible peptide.
 In this case, we can use a bash loop to blast each file.

   ```
   for file in *.faa